signature-ip-ai/inoculator-user-guide/source/logout.rst

 Logout
 ===================================

-After using iNoCulator, the user will log out of their account.
-To do this, the user must click the 'Logout' icon located in the upper right corner of the tool.
-A confirmation message will appear before the logout is successful.
+After using iNoCulator, the user must log out of their account.
+To do this, click the 'Logout' icon located in the upper right corner of the tool.
+A confirmation message will appear before the logout is completed.

 .. image:: images/logout_icon_from_dashboard.png